swimit/swim-transit/tracking/README.md

 Here, we define two methods that allow us to get the locations of the vehicles for this agency every 10 seconds using the NextBus API and then update the `MapLane` accordingly by first clearing everything present using `clear` and adding all the vehicles returned by `getVehicleLocations` using `put`.
 We also update the total number of vehicles and the average speed of the vehicles by using `set`.
-This method makes use of `Timers` in Swim. 'setTimer' only sets a timer once, so in order to make the method `checkVehicleLocations` run every 10 seconds we call `scheduleCheckVehicleLocations`.
+This method makes use of `Timers` in Swim. `setTimer` only sets a timer once, so in order to make the method `checkVehicleLocations` run every 10 seconds we call `scheduleCheckVehicleLocations` at the end of it.

 ```java
 @Override